 APRNs Answering the Opioid Crisis

 Even with the many checks and balances that provide a clear path for APRNs to prescribe drugs, some concerns remain.
 In response, a large number of states have enacted new laws and regulations regarding opioid prescriptions.
 Among them are California and Oregon, which passed laws in 2017 that clarify APRN roles in prescribing buprenorphine, an opioid used to treat opioid addiction.

-At the same time, several studies have looked at the impact of APRNs prescribing drugs with abuse potential, such as opioids and benzodiazepines.
+At the same time, several studies have looked at the impact of APRNs prescribing drugs with abuse potentials, such as opioids and benzodiazepines.
 These studies found no connection between APRN prescriptions and increased drug abuse.
 In fact, one notable study found “significantly less opioid and benzodiazepine prescriptions are written” in states with APRNs who have independent prescriptive authority.

 The study, “State Variation in Opioid and Benzodiazepine Prescriptions Between Independent and Non-Independent APRN Prescribing States,” said possible explanations for the significant decrease in opioid and benzodiazepine prescriptions by independent APRNs may be due to education and training.

 “It has been suggested that APRN training is more holistic, wellness-focused and less disease-oriented and cure-focused, so nurses may be more likely to incorporate non-opioid pharmacologic and non-pharmacologic treatment modalities to treat pain,” the study stated.

 A separate study in 2016 found that NPs who have full prescriptive authority have similar prescribing patterns to physicians when prescribing mental health drugs.

 “This demonstrates that nurse practitioners who have had unrestricted authority for prescribing controlled substances do not prescribe them in greater quantity or differently than their peers,” researchers told Medscape.